Discover how to invest in stock and bond funds (ETFs) as an expat – cheaply, quickly and sensibly. Maximise your saving power while you work abroad!

 Cheap Passive Index Fund

 Who would benefit from this post?
-Share here: Share on facebook Share on linkedin Share on twitter Share on whatsapp Share on email Click to listen to Steve debate the trustworthiness of financial advisors… with the king of financial advisors.
-Recently the CFA Institute (which oversees the Chartered Financial Analyst qualification) released an interesting survey …
+Share here: Share on facebook Share on linkedin Share on twitter Share on whatsapp Share on email Listen to Steve debating the trustworthiness of financial advisors… with the king of financial advisors.
+Recently the CFA Institute (which oversees the Chartered Financial Analyst qualification) released an interesting survey suggesting

 Here’s a complete overview of investing by yourself, from mindset to transaction fees.
 If you go it alone, you’re going to have to find some knowledge and discipline.
 It’s worth it though, to avoid the hidden fees and exit penalties in the plans sold by most UAE banks and financial advisors.
 It has never been easier to invest cheaply and effectively by yourself.